 Most people who get hepatitis A and/or hepatitis B vaccines do not have any problems.
 Still, minor problems following these vaccines can include fever and soreness where the shot was given.
 Headache and tiredness may also occur after hepatitis vaccination.
 If these reactions occur, they usually start shortly after the shot and continue for one or two days.
 The CDC recommends people who are moderately to severely ill wait to get vaccinated until they recover.

 Risks and side effects of the hepatitis A and B vaccines include:

 - Severe allergic reaction

 Serious injury and death are also possible after vaccination.
-Both hepatitis A and hepatitis B vaccines are associated with shoulder injury and a condition called vasovagal syncope, which is when a person’s heart rate and blood pressure drop suddenly resulting in fainting.
+Both hepatitis A and hepatitis B vaccines are associated with shoulder injury related to vaccine administration (SIRVA) and a condition called vasovagal syncope, which is when a person’s heart rate and blood pressure drop suddenly resulting in fainting.